Download and Visualize Event Log Files

 Python is easy to understand, even if you’re not an experienced programmer.
 Some setup is required, but after that you can easily run your download script.
-For more information and to download the code, see this post.

-Now that you’ve taken the time to learn about event log files and how to download them from Salesforce, it’s time to talk about visualization.
+Now that you’ve taken the time to learn about event log files and how to download them from Salesforce, it’s time to talk about visualizing your data.
 Searching for a specific piece of information in thousands of rows in a spreadsheet is like searching for a needle in a haystack.
 Most of the time, it’s not useful to look for a single instance of a report export or user login.
 You’re probably more interested in noticing behavior that’s out of the ordinary.
 To get immediate insights into your organization’s inner workings, you can regularly download your event log files and create visual representations of your data.

-- New Relic Insights—This solution for Salesforce makes it simple to understand the end-to-end business impact of your software performance.
+New Relic Insights: This solution for Salesforce makes it simple to understand the end-to-end business impact of your software performance.
 Automatically import your Event Monitoring data into Insights to power your easy-to-build dashboards and instantly query your data in the user interface.

-You now have an idea of what event monitoring can do for your organization.
+You now have an idea of what Event Monitoring can do for your organization.
 You’ve used event log files to solve a case and seen the many possibilities for downloading and visualizing your organization’s events.
 Now you have the tools you need to investigate, secure, and improve your organization.
 Good luck, detective.